bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 ### Small

 {{< figure src="small-portrait" posh="right" >}}
-Small portrait figure on the right
-{{< /figure >}}

 {{< farfar 2 >}}

 {{< figure small >}}
-Small figure on the left (default horizontal position)
-{{< /figure >}}

 {{< farfar 1 >}}

 ### Medium

 {{< figure medium >}}
-This size is a good choice for images with a landscape ratio.
-On smaller screens with only two columns its displayed like a small image.
-{{< /figure >}}

 {{< farfar 2 >}}

 ### Normal

 {{< figure normal >}}
-The **default** normal size is using the full text width.
-If the margin is available, the caption is placed there.
-{{< /figure >}}

 ### Large

 {{< figure large >}}
-In the documentation layout the large size fills the text width and the right margin.
-The text of the caption is constrained to the text width.
-The attribution is placed in the right margin an on the right as usual.
-{{< /figure>}}

 ### Extra Large

-This size could take up 2 times of the main text width but is oversized on this documentation page.
-If there is a long table of contents included on a page and a figure with this size, the TOC may overlap the image in every possible scrolling position.
-Therefore, this size doesn’t get bigger than large figures on documentation pages.

 {{< figure xlarge >}}
-The size of an extra large image will only show in blog and article pages.
-It’s treated here like a large image, because the sidebar occupies the left margin.
-{{< /figure >}}

-### Layout on blog and article pages

-The layout of some figures is different on pages without a sidebar, because they can use the left margin there. (see [figure posting](/blog/images/figure)) for example.